xaur/decred-news/journal/_template.md

 ## People

-{welcome contributors whose work was merged to master branches for the first time}
+Welcome to new first time contributors with code merged to master: {list people who made meaningful commits merged in master branches, ordered by repo importance, format as: username ([repo](link to user's commits))}

 {welcome new individual and company contractors listed on decred.org, updates from existing}